elastic/cloud-on-k8s/hack/licence-detector/README.md

 ### Updating the licence database

 The licence database file `licence.db` contains all the currently known licence types found in https://github.com/google/licenseclassifier/tree/master/licenses.
-In the rare case that entirely new licence types have been introduced to the codebase, follow the instructions at https://github.com/google/licenseclassifier to execute the `licence_serializer` tool.
+In the rare case that entirely new licence types have been introduced to the codebase, follow the instructions at https://github.com/google/licenseclassifier to execute the `license_serializer` tool.

 generate-image-deps.sh